ANTELOPE FLAT RESERVOIR: Current condition of the reservoir is unknown. Please contact the U.S. Forest Service for road conditions at 541-416-6500.

 SHEVLIN YOUTH FISHING POND: Open to fishing all year.
 Limit is two trout per day, 8-inch minimum length.
 Fishing restricted to anglers 17 years old and younger.

-SOUTH TWIN LAKE: Highway 42 not plowed west of Highway 43.
+SOUTH TWIN LAKE: Highway 42 not plowed west of junction with Highway 43.
 Open to fishing all year.

 SUTTLE LAKE: Open to fishing all year.